danielaparker/jsoncons/README.md

 Preparation for allocator support:

 - The basic_json and related classes now have an Allocator template parameter, which is currently just a placeholder, but will later provide a hook to allow users to control how json storage is allocated.
-This addition is transparent to users of the `json` class.
+This addition is transparent to users of the `json` and related classes.

 0.91 Release
 ------------